 GDP Annual Growth Rate in Slovakia averaged 3.79 percent from 1996 until 2020, reaching an all time high of 13.60 percent in the fourth quarter of 2007 and a record low of -6 percent in the second quarter of 2009.
 This page provides - Slovakia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Slovakia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Statistical Office of the Slovak Republic

-GDP Annual Growth Rate in Slovakia is expected to be 3.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Slovakia to stand at 3.50 in 12 months time.
-In the long-term, the Slovakia GDP Annual Growth Rate is projected to trend around 3.30 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Slovakia is expected to be -12.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Slovakia to stand at 0.20 in 12 months time.
+In the long-term, the Slovakia GDP Annual Growth Rate is projected to trend around 5.50 percent in 2021 and 3.90 percent in 2022, according to our econometric models.